tejasksahu/Quizzer_app/README.md

 Score Tracking:  Keeps track of the user's score in real-time.

 Project Structure
 main.py:           The entry point of the application.
-Set up the flow b etween data, the quiz model, and the UI.
+Set up the flow between data, the quiz model, and the UI.
 ui.py:             Handles the Tkinter Graphical User Interface, including the window, canvas, buttons, and event loop.
 quiz_brain.py:     Contains the QuizBrain class which manages the game state (score, question number, checking answers).
 data.py:           Handles the API connection to opentdb.com to fetch question data.